sruffner/djdev/README.md

 interactively through the portal, the web interface displays the various fields that must be "filled in" before proceeding with the commit.
 In addition, you must prepare an_experiment session data archive_ (ZIP file) containing all of the data files required by the portal:
 1. All Maestro trial data files recorded during the experiment.
+Note that the portal only handles Maestro data files with version >= 21 (since Maestro 4.0.0, Nov 2018).
 2. A Python pickle file containing information about any neural units recorded during the experiment; this may be omitted for behavior-only experiment sessions.
 The pickle file contains a **_single dictionary_** with the following keys.
 Each key holds a list of length `N`, where `N` is the number of identified neural units.